codesandbox/docs/packages/projects-docs/pages/learn/environment/vm.md

 Single value configuration, type `string`, by default it is set to `"16"` .

 <Callout emoji="*">
-If your package.json uses [engines](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#engines) field then you need any `.nvmrc` or `environment.json` files.
+If your package.json uses [engines](https://docs.npmjs.com/cli/v9/configuring-npm/package-json#engines) field then a `.nvmrc` or `environment.json` file is not needed.
 </Callout>

 **Note:** This works only if you are using `pitcherv-v0.236.0` or higher.
 You can restart your vm anytime to load the latest version.